CubeCrew/cubecrew.github.io/README.md

-# Cube-Crew
+# Cube Crew Website

-I really wish this worked for Organizations, but alas.
+This repository contains the website for Cube Crew.
+Visit it [here.]()